Azman05Azeem/Hangman/README.md

-SIMPLE HANGMAN GAME
+>> SIMPLE HANGMAN GAME
-- Created to 'Enhance' my Python Skills.
 - A very Simple Game, fill up the 'Wordlist.txt' to Start.
 - 'Wordlist.txt' filled with "Names of Countries" is provided.
+- Created by Azman.